acl-services/paprika/README.md

 #### Dependencies

-If you want spice up your application with Paprika, you will need to start by adding the required dependencies.
+If you want to spice up your application with Paprika, you will need to start by adding the required dependencies.
 Paprika has a `peerDependency` on `React v16.8`, `styled-components` and most packages also have a `peerDependency` on the [Paprika L10n component](https://github.com/acl-services/paprika/blob/master/packages/L10n/README.md) (`@paprika/l10n`) for localization.

 You will need to include them as dependencies in your project.